Stone Rollin': Marketing and sales

 Stone Rollin was promoted with the release of three singles: "Radio" on December 21, 2010, "Good Man" on February 15, 2011, and the title track on March 22.
-A music video for "Good Man" was filmed by Isaiah Seret, featuring fashion model Yaya DaCosta and actor Chad Coleman.
+A music video for "Good Man" was filmed by Isaiah Seret, featuring fashion model Yaya DaCosta and actor Chad L. Coleman.
 Saadiq performed the title track on The Tonight Show with Jay Leno in March, and on Conan in May.
 The album was released in March 2011 by Columbia Records and debuted at number 14 on the US Billboard 200, selling 21,000 copies in its first week of release there.
 It was Saadiq's highest-charting album on the Billboard 200 and reached 32,100 copies in May, according to Nielsen SoundScan.

 Saadiq toured in further support of the album throughout North America on a tour that began March 15 at the House of Blues in Dallas and concluded June 8 at Stubb's in Austin, Texas.
 Some concert dates featured electronic music duo Quadron as an opening act. including performances at music festivals such as South by Southwest and Coachella Valley Music and Arts Festival, for which Saadiq played songs from The Way I See It and Stone Rollin, as well as unreleased material.
 To reproduce the recorded music onstage, Saadiq performed with an eight-piece band that included bass player Calvin Turner, drummer Lemar Carter, keyboardist Charles Jones, guitarists Rob Bacon and Josh Smith, and backing singers Erika Jerry and BJ Kemp.
 In contrast to his touring for The Way I See It, Saadiq did not include a horn section for certain shows and played on guitar for a more rock-oriented sound.
 While travelling between concert dates, Saadiq and his bandmates watched music documentaries for inspiration, including a documentary on Bob Marley and the Wailers and the 1973 film Wattstax.
 Saadiq expanded his touring for the album into August 2011, with concerts alternating between North American headlining dates and European music festivals, and also toured Europe through March 2012, including as an opening act on Lenny Kravitz's tour.